Advertisement

 Hudson’s Bay display at Canadian Tire, 839 Yonge St. in Toronto.
 Photo: Craig Patterson

 The launch has been supported by a coordinated marketing campaign, including influencer activations and store-level content, which has helped generate early visibility for the collection.
 The longer-term challenge will be maintaining that momentum, as the Hudson’s Bay brand evolves without the presence of a traditional department store network.
-Continued product development, consistent retail execution, and sustained consumer engagement will likely play a key role in determining how the Stripes resonate in this new format over time.
+Continued product development, consistent retail execution, and sustained consumer engagement will likely be required to ensure the HBC Stripes resonate in this new format over time.

 More from Retail Insider: